20 Best Things to Do in Zion National Park

 If by 'best time of year' you mean the most accessible, then the answer is easily the warmer summer months.
 However, summer typically brings temperatures that soar well over 100 ºF (37.8 ºC), which can make hiking far too uncomfortable—not to mention dangerous!

-On top of this, the waterfalls shown throughout this article will be dry during the summer, unless Zion has experienced recent heavy monsoonal weather.
+On top of this, the waterfalls shown throughout this article will be dry during the summer unless there are heavy monsoonal storms in the area.
 That said, certain adventures—like The Narrows and the Observation Point Trail via East Mesa—are only accessible during the warmer, snow-free months, which is why I believe there isn’t one perfect answer to this question.

 Winter